googleforgames/agones/README.md

 - [Simple UDP](./examples/simple-udp) (Go) - simple server and client that send UDP packets back and forth.
 - [CPP Simple](./examples/cpp-simple) (C++) - C++ example that starts up, stays healthy and then shuts down after 60 seconds.
 - [Xonotic](./examples/xonotic) - Wraps the SDK around the open source FPS game [Xonotic](http://www.xonotic.org) and hosts it on Agones.
+- [Allocator Service](./examples/allocator-service) (Go) - A service which allocates a Game Server from a Fleet using the Agones API.

 ## Get involved